 - Free Health Check-up for all the employees;

-- Initiatives on clean technology, energy efficiency and renewable
+- Initiatives on clean technology, energy efficiency, renewable energy

-- Sourcing of packaging material locally to reduce fuel emission;
+- Sourcing of packaging material locally to reduce the fuel emission;

 - Usage of reused and recycled materials for packaging;